zolfagharipour/ChatBot_Django/README.md

 ## Overview

 This project is a minimal WebSocket-based chatbot built using Django and Django Channels.
 The goal was not to create a sophisticated chat program but rather to learn how to establish real-time communication using Django and WebSockets.
-This serves as a stepping stone for future projects requiring real-time interaction, such as implementing an AI opponent in a game.
+This serves as a stepping stone for future projects requiring real-time interaction, such as implementing an AI opponent in a game (future work).

 ## Features

-WebSocket Connection: Handles real-time bidirectional communication.
+``WebSocket Connection:`` Handles real-time bidirectional communication.

-Basic Chatbot Logic: Responds to predefined messages.
+``Basic Chatbot Logic:`` Responds to predefined messages.

-No Frontend Required: Interact with the chatbot using command-line WebSocket clients.
+``No Frontend Required:`` Interact with the chatbot using command-line WebSocket clients.

 ## Installation & Setup